Bioactive glass S53P4

 Bioactive glass S53P4 (BAG-S53P4) is a biomaterial consisting of sodium, silicate, calcium and phosphate.
 S53P4 is osteoconductive and also osteoproductive in the promotion, migration, replication and differentiation of osteogenic cells and their matrix production.
 In other words, it facilitates bone formation and regeneration (osteostimulation).
-S53P4 has been proven to also naturally inhibit the bacterial growth of up to 50 clinically relevant bacteria strains.
+S53P4 has been proven to naturally inhibit the bacterial growth of up to 50 clinically relevant bacteria strains.

 History

 The S53P4 bioactive glass has its roots in the bioglass 45S5 developed by Larry Hench in the late 1960s in New York.
 A couple of decades later, in the 1980s, the compound S53P4 bioactive glass was developed in Turku, Finland.
 S53P4 was found to be osteostimulative (non-osteoinductive), but it also had one new additional property: the composition of 53% silica and smaller weights of sodium, calcium and phosphorus gave rise to surface reactions in vitro that appeared to inhibit bacterial growth – a material that could not be infected by bacteria was discovered.